alfredbaudisch/alfredbaudisch.com/content/posts/2021-05-24-day-74-creature-1-modeled.md

 type: "post"
 ---

-I’ll try to make some weird and random creatures in the PS1 style.
+I'll try to make some weird and random creatures in the PS1 style.
 Today I did the one design and modeled it.
 A kind of chicken / frog.